-Collaborators: Abdollah Homaifar (PI), and several others from NCAT, Purdue, Aurora Flight Sciences, Alakai Technologies Corporation, General Atomics Aeronautical Systems, Northrop Grumman Corporation
+Collaborators: A. Homaifar, and several others from NCAT, Purdue, Aurora Flight Sciences, Alakai Technologies Corporation, General Atomics Aeronautical Systems, Northrop Grumman Corporation

 The last few decades have witnessed uninterrupted growth in "traditional" commercial aviation, creating modernization requirements for the National Airspace System (NAS) to meet

 increasing needs for capacity with safety through such initiatives as NextGen.
 The recent introduction of unmanned systems into the NAS will bring further challenges and opportunities for the

 nation's aviation system.
 The integration of such a complex transportation system creates a clear need to develop new technologies and innovative operational concepts for secure and safe assured autonomy.

 An unmanned systems future will see the integration of a wide variety of Unmanned Aerial Systems (UAS), personal air vehicles, Urban Air Mobility (UAM) vehicles, and cargo and special mission aircraft into the NAS.